-Dirty keto is a version of the high-fat, low-carb keto diet that follows the same breakdown of fats, protein and carbs.
+But what is dirty keto?
+It’s a version of the high-fat, low-carb keto diet that follows the same breakdown of fats, protein and carbs.
 But compared to a regular keto diet, there’s one key difference: It doesn’t matter where these macronutrients come from.

 That’s because the benefits of keto primarily come from carbohydrate restriction, whether you’re eating grass-fed steak seared in grass-fed ghee or a bunless cheeseburger with a side of pork rinds.

-The difference is understanding how those foods make you feel, what’s sustainable for you and what results you’re seeing on the keto diet.
+The difference is understanding how dirty keto foods make you feel, what’s sustainable for you and what results you’re seeing on the keto diet.